What’s the first thing recruiters look for in a Scrum Master resume?

 - Use a proper cover letter ending;

-If you need more inspiration for a [job title] cover letter, check out this example Agile/Scrum cover letter.
+If you need more inspiration, check out this example Agile/Scrum cover letter.

-Key Takeaways: What makes a great Certified Scrum Master resume?
+Key takeaways: what makes a great Scrum Master resume?

 - Focus on a reverse chronological Agile Scrum resume with minimal length.